IsaccBarker/svm/README.md

 This project uses the [Oracle's Java SE 17 JVM Specification](https://docs.oracle.com/javase/specs/jvms/se17/jvms17.pdf) as reference.

 ## Building
-SVM comes in a library and the binary.
+GVM comes in a library and the binary.
 The binary is just a simple front end for the library.
 Any program that wishes may link against the library.
 Documentation is provided, but you should also look at the reference binary.

 ```bash